You can search for courses, events, people, and anything else.

 A Graduate Certificate in Inclusive Education gives you the skills you need to support people with additional needs.
-Develops your understanding through units like Person Centred Practice, Inclusive Environments, Technology Assisting Learning, Managing Challenging and Diverse Behaviour, Assessing to Support Learning, and Universal Design for Learning.
+Develop your understanding through subjects like Person Centred Practice, Inclusive Environments, Technology Assisting Learning, Managing Challenging and Diverse Behaviour, Assessing to Support Learning, and Universal Design for Learning.
 Offers you a fascinating mix of theory, practice, research and analysis.

-If you have qualifications in a relevant field, like teaching or allied health, this degree is for you.
+If you have degrees in a relevant field, like teaching or allied health, this degree is for you.

 Start your unlimited journey today.

-If you’re passionate about supporting people with disabilities, this course gets you ready to become an in-demand teacher or allied health professional in the government and non-government sectors.
+If you’re passionate about supporting people with disabilities, this program gets you ready to become an in-demand teacher or allied health professional in the government and non-government sectors.

 Special Education Teacher